 Ask the teacher about their discipline style.
 “Can you talk to me about how discipline works in your classroom?”
 “What is your classroom-management style?”
 “Can you give me some examples of how you’ve handled challenging kids in the past?”

 4. Provide the teacher with YOUR solution!

-This is the whole point of your being proactive with this teacher.
-The whole point is to shift the dynamic so that your child is not simply disruptive – instead, you are aware of it, and you and your family are taking the lead in managing it.
+This is the main reason you are having this conversation with the teacher.
+Your number-one goal is to shift the dynamic so that your child is not simply disruptive – instead, you are aware of it, and you and your family are taking the lead in managing it.
 So let the teacher know: “Here’s what worked last year…” And then ask: Is that something you could see working in your classroom?
-And then, just to get more information and to show respect for the teacher’s perspective, ask how she has dealt with the problem in other kids.
+Be open, and be respectful!
+You catch more cats with catnip!

+Ask: “What’s the best way to communicate with you?
+Because we’re going to be checking in regularly.”
+Let the teacher know that you’ll be asking for updates throughout the year – and let him or her know that in the beginning of the year, you’ll be asking for them on a weekly basis.
 Now, I know that no one wants to be “that parent.”
 You don’t want your teacher to see you as high-maintenance and annoying.
 Well, you should be that parent to some extent.
 You are taking the lead, so you do need to assess things regularly.
-But you don’t have to criticize, confront, or be defensive.
+Again, though, don’t criticize, confront, or be defensive.
 Instead, ask questions and invite feedback.

-Bottom line: Be Proactive
+Bottom line: Be Proactive!